Gatunox/my_app/README.md

 4-Open the Runner Project on Xcode, with this command: $ open ios/runner.xcworkspace 5-Run the App, with this command: $ flutter run

+## to get the master branch up to date.
+git branch (verify the is on master) git fetch my_app (will sync al branchs from remote) git merge my_app/master (will merge master)